CERTIFIED INFANT AQUATIC SURVIVAL INSTRUCTOR

 I encourage you and your children to come and meet me and observe lessons in progress.
 Please call me so that I may tell you when you may watch a child who is close in age to your own.
 I also have hundreds of families who would be more than happy to speak with you directly about their child’s lessons and about their experiences working with me.
 Once again, thank you for your interest.
 I invite you to join caring parents nationally who have made the decision to give their children the finest aquatic survival skills in the world!

-Feel free to call me with any additional questions or concerns about your child or the program at (203) 795-9600 or e-mail me at email@example.com.
+Feel free to email me with any additional questions or concerns about your child or the program at email@example.com.